Human antibody technology and human antibody responses

 Antibody repertoire generation, evolution, and analysis

 - Jackson KJL, Kos JT, Lees WD, Gibson WS, Laird Smith M, Peres A, Yaari G, Corcoran MM, Busse CE, Ohlin M, Watson CT, Collins AM (2022) A BALB/c IGHV reference set, defined by haplotype analysis of long-read VDJ-C sequences from F1 (BALB/c / C57BL/6) mice.
-Front Immunol (in press)
+Front Immunol 13, 888555 (Link to full text at publisher's web site)

 - Babrak L, Marquez S, Busse CE, Lees WD, Miho E, Ohlin M, Rosenfeld AM, Stervbo U, Watson CT, Schramm CA (2022) Adaptive Immune Receptor Repertoire (AIRR) Community guide to TR and IG gene annotation.
 In: Anton W. Langerak AW (ed.), Immunogenetics: Methods and Protocols.
 Methods Mol Biol 2453 (in press) (Link to full text at publisher's web site)